-For example, if you need an email account, you only need an email hosting service, such as our dedicated email hosting or Google Workspace.
+For example, if you need an email account, you only need a hosting email service, such as our dedicated email hosting or Google Workspace.
 Or, if you want to redirect your domain name to another website or service, you can just set up a redirect.

 Some great reasons to need website hosting would be: